2 hurt, 7 arrested in Block Island Ferry fight - NewsBreak

 - Michael Carvalho, 26, of Providence, was charged with disorderly conduct (fighting/tumultuous behavior)

-- Cassandra R. Laurie, 30, of Providence, was charged with obstructing an officer in the execution of duty
+- Laurie R. Cassandra, 30, of Providence, was charged with obstructing an officer in the execution of duty

 - Trent Manning, 32, of Providence, was charged with disorderly conduct (fighting/tumultuous behavior)